tfassbender/LegendOfAsamnir2/README.md

 If they are configured with an `eventParameter` in the map parameters, two events will be fired, when the state changes.
 One event will have the [EventType](core/src/net/jfabricationgames/gdx/event/EventType.java) `STATE_SWITCH_ACTION`.
 The other depends on whether the switch is activated or deactivated.
 If the state switch object's state changed from deactivated to activated, the [EventType](core/src/net/jfabricationgames/gdx/event/EventType.java) of the fired event will be `STATE_SWITCH_ACTIVATED`.
 Otherwise the [EventType](core/src/net/jfabricationgames/gdx/event/EventType.java) of the fired event will be `STATE_SWITCH_DEACTIVATED`.
 In any case, the `stringValue` of the fired event will be the one from the map property `eventParameter`.

+### Animation objects

+Animation objects are objects that only play an animation in a given place (e.g. an explosion to open a door).
+When created they directly execute the interaction to display the configured animation and are removed afterwards.
+An example can be found in the level "Niflheim - Bandit Camp", where an animation object is spawned in front of the central gate to show an explosion animation.

 ### Spawn Points

 Spawn points are special Game Objects, that can be used to spawn new Items, Game Objects or Enemies.
 They can be added to the map, just like all other Game Objects.
 These objects use an Event Handling Service, that informs them on every fired event.
 If the event triggers a spawn, a new object is spawned on the map.
 The events and spawns can be configured in the json files [events.json](core/assets/config/events/events.json) and [spawnConfigs.json](core/assets/config/spawn/spawnConfigs.json).
 An example of a spawn config file is the file [demo.json](core/assets/config/spawn/maps/demo.json).
 The Spawn Points, that are added in the tiled map, have to use a map property 'spawn', that references a spawn config from the a spawn config file that is referenced by the [spawnConfigs.json](core/assets/config/spawn/spawnConfigs.json) file by name.
 This spawn config defines, what is to be spawned and when it is spawned.